‘Mass Effect: Andromeda’ Trailer Debuts, Showcases Anticipated New BioWare Video Game [Video]

 Characters In The New “Mass Effect” Trailer

-One of the things fans love about the Mass Effect game series, and BioWare video games in general, are the dynamic relationships that a player is able to build between the characters, even including romance storylines.
+One of the things fans love about the Mass Effect game series and BioWare video games are the dynamic relationships that a player is able to build between the characters, even including romance storylines.
 Mass Effect: Andromeda is no exception, and the new trailer reveals a number of these characters, including new alien races like the Kett (the primary antagonists of the game) and the Angara.
 A human shipmate named Cora is revealed, as well as a Salarian pilot named Kalo Jath.

 The Mass Effect: Andromeda trailer also highlights the cinematic quality of the new video game.
 BioWare, long known for cinematic gameplay and storytelling, seems to have focused on delivering a high-quality successor to their wildly popular Mass Effect trilogy.
 Let us know what you think of the Mass Effect: Andromeda trailer in the comments below.